Richard Mitchell: Life

 Mitchell went on to publish four books: Less Than Words Can Say (1979), The Graves of Academe (1981), The Leaning Tower of Babel (1984), and The Gift of Fire (1987).
 Virtually all of his writings, including these books and The Underground Grammarian, are available online for free.
 Mitchell gave his permission that all of these works be made available on the Internet and be disseminated freely, without charge, especially to teachers for use in their classrooms.

 Mitchell's final book, The Psyche Papers, was left uncompleted.
 Mitchell published the four chapters he had completed in the final four issues of The Underground Grammarian (see below).
 Mitchell said in 2001 that he had "lost his faith."
-Although he appreciated that his works would live beyond him, he could not help but note how little impact they had on changing education in America.

 John Simon said of Mitchell, "There exists in every age, in every society, a small, still choir of reason emanating from a few scattered thinkers ignored by the mainstream.
 Their collective voices, when duly discovered a century or so too late, reveal what was wrong with that society and age, and how it could have been corrected if only people had listened and acted accordingly.
 Richard Mitchell's is such a voice."

 Mitchell retired in 1991, but continued to teach part-time until the fall of 2002.
 He died in his home of diabetes complications on December 27, 2002, at the age of 73, and was survived by his wife, Francis, daughters Amanda Merritt, Felicity Myers, Sonia Armstrong and Daphne Keller, as well as five grandchildren.